 There are so many types of baths these days, here are the most common

 Baths in this day and age can be made from a number of materials and styles giving manufacturers incredible design opportunities.
 This is where our experts can help you make an informed decision depending on space, budget and requirements needed from your bath.
 Below we will go through a few of the different types and styles of baths you can get.

-- Freestanding baths.
 This type of bath basically doesn’t connect to any walls, technically pedestal and clawfoot baths fit in to this category.
-The thing is that modern day designers have pounced on the concept in recent year developing a large variety of unique design shapes using a various themes in a range of different materials.
+The thing is that modern day designers have pounced on the concept in recent year developing a large variety of unique design shapes using a various freestanding bath themes in a range of different materials.
 These can be very different and can suit different tastes.

-- Whirpool baths or Jacuzzi’s.
 My favorite!
 These are relatively new to the market place, 1968 in fact.
 Although people use the term Jacuzzi commonly instead of whirpool bath many do not realize it is actually a brand name.
-The original inventor was called Candido Jacuzzi (actually pronounced Yah-Koot-See).
+The original inventor was called Candido pronounced Yah-Koot-See).
 These types of baths are built with opening located in the sides of the bath.
 These opening house water jets which stream air bubbles.
 This gives the bather a soothing and relaxing sensation.
 They are often attributed to providing health benefits such as improved circulation.
 Other types of whirpool baths are spas and hot tubs.

-For a new bath or advice on the types of baths that may suit your needs call the experts at bathroom refurbishments Dublin on 01-6874853.
+For a new bath or advice on the types of baths that may suit your needs call the experts at bathroom refurbishments.